aksenk/ferment/README.rst

 Create a ferm_ config for the current docker container setup.
 This seems useful for automated provisioning of systems (e.g. with ansible_) which want to use ferm_ for their firewall setup.
+It is fork from original project: https://github.com/diefans/ferment with modified template for docker-ce version higher then 18

 Usage